dgerosa/spops/README.md

     pip install spops

-To download the database you can either use the link above and assemble the database with `cat`, or enter a python console and type:
+To download the database enter a python console and type:

     spops.download()

 By default, this will save the database in the current location.
+You can use the link above and assemble the database manually with something like `cat spops.h5_* > spops.h5`.

 The module contains a single class, called `database`.
 To initialize the class: